Adithya-1996/Audit-Company-Database/README.md

 # Audit-Company-Database
+Developed a complex Entity-Relationship database for an auditing company to store, process and retrieve quarterly financial statement and transactional data for their auditing purposes on MySQL workbench.
 This project contains the the schema diagram, SQL queries and a pdf file for an Audit Company database.
 The database was built using the Ralph-Kimball methodology on MySQL Workbench.